arbor-sim/arbor/CONTRIBUTING.md

     * Make sure Arbor compiles and has no new warnings.
 * Travis CI must produce a favourable result on your PR.
 * The creator of a pull request should not review or merge their own pull request.
-* An Arbor team member will merge the PR.
+* An Arbor team member will (squash) merge the PR with the PR change summery as commit message.

 ## Get in touch